快猫成版视频

 By completing this course, students will:

-- Understand and produce basic pronunciation patterns in English (word stress and minimum pairs).
+1. Understand and produce basic pronunciation patterns (word stress and minimal pairs) in English.

 LISTENING/SPEAKING 02 (17 鈥 41 / Below A1 鈥 A2+)